Net income attributable is the gain or loss in your IRA from an excess contribution. Learn how to calculate earnings on excess Roth IRA contributions.

-The NIA is simply the earnings (or losses) in your IRA account for the period of time the contribution is held there.
+NIA is simply the earnings (or losses) in your IRA for the period of time the contribution is held.
 But you can’t calculate NIA based on how a particular position held in your IRA performed during that time period.
 Instead, you must take into account the overall value of the IRA, including any contributions, distributions, and/or recharacterizations.

 Remember, you’re only taking into account the IRA that contains the excess contribution.
 You’re not including your entire retirement portfolio.
 NIA is calculated using Treasury Regulation 1.408-11, or you can find it in IRS Publication 590 in the section labeled Excess Contributions.

-Here’s the formula and some definitions to get you started:
+Here’s the formula for how to calculate earnings on excess Roth IRA contributions and some definitions to get you started:

 NIA = Total earnings x (Excess contributions/Adjusted opening balance)

 Total earnings is calculated by subtracting your IRA’s adjusted opening balance from the adjusted closing balance prior to removing the excess contribution.